hyperledger/fabric/docs/source/membership/membership.md

 # Membership Service Provider (MSP)

+Note: this topic describes a network that does not use a "system channel", a channel that the ordering service is bootstrapped with and the ordering service exclusively controls.
+Since the release of v2.3, using system channel is now considered the legacy process as compared to the process to [Create a channel](../create_channel/create_channel_participation.html) without a system channel.
+For a version of this topic that includes information about the system channel, check out [Membership Service Provider (MSP)](https://hyperledger-fabric.readthedocs.io/en/release-2.2/membership/membership.html) from the v2.2 documentation.

 ## Why do I need an MSP?

 Because Fabric is a permissioned network, blockchain participants need a way to prove their identity to the rest of the network in order to transact on the network.
 If you've read through the documentation on [Identity](../identity/identity.html)